-Personalization is not a concern, but privacy is.
+Personalization is not a concern, but data privacy is.
 If you look at the number of data breaches that have happened lately, and that too at the hands of some of the most reputed companies, you surely will be concerned.
 Companies might not be directly selling your data but they themselves are prone to attacks and that is when things get scary, calling out for the need to have a privacy app, that keeps everything secured using decentralized encryption.

 A social network might only be profiling you, anonymously, to send you targeted ads.
-An ecommerce company, again might just be storing your data to make that checkout process simpler.
+An e-commerce company, again, might just be storing your data to make that checkout process simpler.
 But when a black hat gets access to the two repositories, he can use the two anonymous profiles to get access to ‘virtual you’ and once there he can even clean up your bank account, which is why a digital locker plays an important role in today’s digital world.

-A zero knowledge, decentralized system with private key for consumers.
-That is the only way to keep data private and secure!
+A zero-knowledge system that uses decentralized encryption with a private key for consumers.
+That is the only way to keep data privacy in check!

-We cannot the blame the companies alone for the incidents like money being stolen from credit cards, when we willingly provide these companies all the information without even thinking of the consequence.
-We need to realize the value of our data and also that the if we, at the very first step, will not provide open access to it, no one will be able to hack into our virtual selves!
+We cannot blame the companies alone for the incidents like money being stolen from credit cards when we willingly provide these companies with all the information without even thinking of the consequence.
+We need to realize the value of our data and also that if we, at the very first step, will not provide open access to it, no one will be able to hack into our virtual selves!

-Check out more about our zero-knowledge system to store and share your vital information securely and try out the app here
+Check out more about our zero knowledge system and share your vital information securely by trying out our digital locker app here